fourgay/dental-system/README.md

-Sure, here is the updated README with your GitHub username:

----

 # 🦷 Dental System API

 Welcome to the **Dental System API**!
 This project provides a simple API for user registration and login using Django and Django REST framework.